 Women are becoming more original, more inclined to adapt their wardrobes to their lifestyles.
-Whether you’re a businesswoman, political leader, or public figure, you might be aiming for both appealing and powerful, strong but not overbearing, confident but not arrogant look.
-Since wardrobe counts to pulling together your public persona, keep on reading for our 6 style tips for women in the spotlight.
+Appealing and powerful, strong but not overbearing, confident but not arrogant look are great for women on the spotlight whether you’re a political leader, public figure, or even a business woman.
+Since wardrobe counts to pulling together your public persona, keep on reading for our 6 fashion tips for businesswomen.

 - Go for balance between being attractive and powerful.